aerogear/aerogear-ios-cookbook/Shoot/README.md

 Picture get uploaded to your GoogleDrive or Facebook wall.
 You can also run this demo with its associated [Keyclaok backend](https://github.com/corinnekrych/aerogear-backend-cookbook/tree/master/Shoot) and upload photo to your own social network.

+**NOTES:** System requerement: iOS8.
+Because this demo securely stores OAuth2 tokens in your iOS keychain, we choosen to use ```WhenPasscodeSet``` policy as a result to run this app you need to have **your passcode set**.
+For more details see [WhenPasscodeSet blog post](http://corinnekrych.blogspot.fr/2014/09/new-kids-on-block-whenpasswordset.html) and [Keychain and WhenPasscodeSet blog post](http://corinnekrych.blogspot.fr/2014/09/touchid-and-keychain-ios8-best-friends.html)

 ## Facebook setup

 ### Step1: Setup facebook to ba a facebook developer: